nepluno/libwetcloth/README.md

 - libPNG (https://libpng.sourceforge.io/)
 - zlib (https://www.zlib.net/)

 On Mac OS X or Linux-based systems, most of the dependencies are either included, or can be easily installed with Homebrew (https://brew.sh) or the APT package handling utility.
-For Intel TBB, you may download and install from the link provided above, or from Intel website (https://software.intel.com/en-us/parallel-studio-xe/choose-download).

 On Windows you may need manually download and compile some of them (e.g. AntTweakBar, TBB, libPNG).
 For the ease of compilation, we provide a package containing all the headers and pre-compiled thirdparty libraries (except for those that have been included for all platforms).
 Please refer to the `On Windows` section below for more details.